 What is clarithromycin?

-Clarithromycin is anprescription medicine approved by the U.S. (FDA) to treat certain bacterial infections—including community-acquired , throat infections (pharyngitis), acute sinus infections, and others—that are caused by specific types of bacteria.
-Clarithromycin is also FDA-approved to both prevent and treat Mycobacterium avium complex (MAC) , another type of bacterial infection.
+Clarithromycin is anprescription medicine approved by the U.S. (FDA) to treat certain bacterial infections, such as , throat infections (pharyngitis), acute sinus infections, and others.
+Clarithromycin is also FDA-approved to both prevent and treat , another type of bacterial infection.

 To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.